cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 According to {{Hu2021}}, the main challenges in building and maintaining digital twins can be summarized as the following five aspects:

-*	Data acquisition and processing;
+*	Data acquisition and processing

-*	High-fidelity modeling;
+*	High-fidelity modeling

-*	Real-time, communication between the virtual and the real twins;
+*	Real-time, communication between the virtual and the real twins

-*	Unified development platform and tools;
+*	Unified development platform and tools

-*	Environmental coupling technologies.
+*	Environmental coupling technologies

 Compared with other industrial fields, digital twin in networking field has its unique characteristics.
 On the one hand, network elements and system have